 1. If you are considering drinking or using, think about how you will feel tomorrow.

 Relapse can happen in seconds, but the effects can be much longer-lasting.
-When that moment is gone, and you are now facing the next day, you are probably going to be riddled with regret.
-This may be coupled by another hangover, a comedown from using drugs, in addition to depression, anxiety, and negative emotions.
+When that moment is gone, and you are now facing a new day, you’ll likely experience intense regret.
+This may be coupled by another hangover or a comedown from using drugs.
+In addition to depression, anxiety, shame and other negative emotions.

 Everyone in recovery should know that sobriety takes place in the present.
-Saying yes to using substances places sobriety in the past and the potential future.
-There’s a lot to be said for the latter, but ask yourself if you really want to undermine your recovery by giving up even a single moment, hour, or day?
+Saying yes to using substances places sobriety in the past and changes our future potential.
+Ask yourself if you really want to undermine your recovery by giving up even a single moment, hour, or day?

-2. If necessary, admit to your family and friends that you don’t want to drink or use, and why this is the case.
+2. If necessary, admit to your family and friends that you don’t want to drink or use.

 If you have been through rehab, there’s a good chance a lot of people already know this.
 Still, the holidays are a special time, and many people have to face enablers and others who don’t understand why you can’t have just one drink, toke, or whatever.
 Sometimes you just have to be firm with people, especially those who you have gotten drunk or used with in the past.